Hyaluronic Acid

 After the injection

-• It is recommended that strenuous activity (e.g. high impact sport such as jogging or tennis) or prolonged weight-bearing activities are avoided for about 48 hours after the injection.
+• Avoid strenuous activities (e.g. jogging or tennis) or long periods of standing for about 48 hours after the injection.

 Infection